anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

        the line starting with `doshow`.
 A `prop-local` edge  exists when a chain of one or more `prop-irrefl` edges (which can span CPUs) ends up linking two events on the same CPU.
-Every `prop-local` edge is also a `hb` edge, so we can use the acylicity of happens before to maintain consistency with a variable's coherence order as the variable takes on new values concurrently with local accesses to it.
+Every `prop-local` edge is also a `hb` edge, so we can use the acyclicity of happens before to maintain consistency with a variable's coherence order as the variable takes on new values concurrently with local accesses to it.
        ([Stern 2017](https://github.com/aparri/memory-model/blob/master/Documentation/explanation.txt)